 The good news about preventing school shootings is that many shooters leave a long trail of warning signs.
 The bad news is that sometimes they do not, and even when they do, it is often not clear what action is necessary to maintain safety.
-Referring them for counseling or requiring them to get a mental health evaluation before they are allowed to continue their studies may be helpful interventions, but these steps do not guarantee safety.
+Referring them for counseling or requiring them to get a mental health evaluation before they are allowed to continue their studies may be helpful interventions, but are not necessarily a guarantee of safety.
 In some cases, more significant action may be warranted.